rallisf1/nextcloud-deck-time-tracking/README.md

 - Integrate with Activity app for audit logs & notifications
 - Integrate with the Analytics app for reports & charts
+- Leverage Deck's PermissionService to allow Timesheet permissions by User Group
+- Use l10n in more place than only notifications

 ## Under consideration